-Golden Financial Services can provide you step by step instructions on how to consolidate your federal student loans into an income-driven repayment plan, where your new monthly payment would be close to zero dollars per month.
-Every year you would then recertify your income-driven plan so that you can keep the lowest monthly payment also ensuring you keep track of when you’re eligible for loan forgiveness.
+Golden Financial Services can provide you step-by-step instructions on consolidating your federal student loans into an income-driven repayment plan, where your new monthly payment would be close to zero dollars per month.
+Every year, you would recertify your income-driven plan to keep the lowest monthly payment and ensure you keep track of when you’re eligible for loan forgiveness.

 If you work in a public service job like teachers and police officers, you could be eligible for loan forgiveness in as quickly as ten years.
-Here is the step by step guide on how to consolidate federal student loans, reduce your monthly payment, and get loan forgiveness.
+Here is the step-by-step guide on consolidating federal student loans, reducing your monthly payment, and getting loan forgiveness.

 Example of a student loan consolidation case, where the consumer was approved for a zero-dollar payment

 California Credit Card Debt Settlement & Validation

 For delinquent credit card debt, Golden Financial Services could personalize a plan for you to get out of credit card debt much quicker than when paying minimum payments on your own, depending on your goals and budget.
 We would recommend using debt validation if accounts are in “third-party collection status.”

 Accounts get proven to be “legally uncollectible” in many cases because creditors can’t provide complete and accurate records that they are legally required to maintain.